Wonho-9579/Loan_Approval_Prediction/README.md

 - The Streamlit demo uses a reduced feature set for usability
 - The demo model is designed for interaction, not full production use

+### Demo Pipeline

+In addition to the full training pipeline, this project includes a simplified demo pipeline:

+- scripts/train_pipeline_demo.py

+This script trains a reduced-feature model used in the Streamlit application.
+It is designed for usability and real-time interaction rather than full model performance.

 ---

 ## 14. How to Run